Robert Rinder: Charitable work

 Rinder is the patron of Buttle UK, a charity for children from impoverished backgrounds; in 2016, he ran the London Marathon to raise money for them, finishing with a time of 03:16:00 (the average for men was 3:48:00).
 He launched The Italian Job 2018 at The NEC, Birmingham on 10 November 2017.

 Rinder is a supporter of and fundraiser for Magen David Adom, an Israeli medical charity.
 He narrated a documentary on his 36-hour journey with MDAUK's chief executive Daniel Burger in Israel, between 12 and 13 November 2023, entitled Operation Swords of Iron, interviewing emergency personnel about 7 October 2023.

 Rinder regularly speaks with pupils at Heathcote Secondary School and Science College and sixth form in Chingford East London on different aspects and careers in law.

 Honours

 Both Rinder and his mother, Angela Cohen, were appointed Members of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to Holocaust education and awareness.

-He was awarded the honorary degree of Doctor of Laws (LL.D) from Southampton Solent University on 3 February 2022.
-He was awarded the honorary degree of Doctor of Literature (D.Litt) from University College London on 20 May 2024.
+He was awarded the honorary degree of Doctor of Laws (LLD) from Southampton Solent University on 3 February 2022.
+He was awarded the honorary degree of Doctor of Literature (DLitt) from University College London on 20 May 2024.

 He was appointed as the Honorary Deputy Colonel Commandant of the Royal Corps of Army Music on 1 January 2024.